 Human health and environmental health are tightly linked.
-The key to global health is to protect the connections between human health and environmental health – at the local level.
+The key to global health is protecting the connection between human health and environmental health – at the local level.

-The Alam Sehat Lestari program is doing just that in West Kalimantan, Indonesia.
-ASRI works to protect Gunung Palung National Park and the communities of about 60,000 people on its border.
-Gunung Palung is a stunning biodiversity treasure of 90,000 hectares featuring two small mountains swathed in tall dipterocarp forest in the lowlands and montane cloud forest on the peaks.
-This is home to approximately 2,500 wild orangutans, or about a tenth of the world’s surviving population.
+Alam Sehat Lestari program is localized only in West Borneo, Indonesia.
+ASRI works to protect Gunung Palung National Park and the communities that amount is about 60,000 people on its border.
+Gunung Palung is a stunning biodiversity treasure of 90,000 hectares with two small mountains swathed in tall dipterocarp forest in the lowlands and montane cloud forest on the peaks.
+This is a place called home to approximately 2,500 wild orangutans, or about 10% of the world’s surviving population.

 Here’s the problem.
 Local people are poor, with an average income of $13 a month.
-Government health care is hard to reach, medical emergencies put local people into debt, and illegal logging is one of the few local means of earning a cash income.
-Logging is dangerous work, and it destroys the local watershed.
-It causes flooding, bringing devastation to agricultural areas and waterborne illnesses to people and animals.
+Government health care is hard to be reached, medical emergencies put local people into debt, and illegal logging is one of the way to earn cash.
+Logging is a dangerous work, and it destroys the local watershed.
+It causes flood, devastation to agricultural areas, and waterborne illnesses to people and animals.

-ASRI is working to stop the poverty-poor health-deforestation cycle, turning local loggers into forest guardians.
+ASRI is trying to stop this cycle by turning local loggers into forest guardians.